Home > Living and Working Well > Healthy Lifestyles > Physical activity

 Children

 Engaging in physical activity is important for children in the short-, mid- and long-term.
-Physical activity for children is critical for motor development, cognitive improvement, psychosocial health, and cardio-metabolic health; reduces body fat and can increase academic achievement.8 Chief Medical Officer guidelines for physical activity among under 5s and 5 to 18-year olds were refreshed in 2019, with the target for those aged 5-18 years to be physically active for an average of at least 60 minutes per day across the week (figure 4)2.
+Physical activity for children is critical for bone health, cognitive function, cardiovascular fitness, muscle fitness, weight and depression, reduced body fat and can increase academic achievement.
+Chief Medical Officer guidelines for physical activity among under 5s and 5 to 18-year olds were refreshed in 2019, with the target for those aged 5-18 years to be physically active for an average of at least 60 minutes per day across the week (figure 4)2.

 Figure 4: Physical activity guidelines for children and young people (5-18 years old)